PDOK/gokoala/README.md

 Install [golangci-lint](https://golangci-lint.run/usage/install/) and run `golangci-lint run` from the root.

-### Webcomponents
+### Viewer Web Component

-GoKoala includes a [vector tile viewer](webcomponents/vectortile-view-component) which is available as a Web Component for embedding in HTML pages.
+GoKoala includes a [viewer](viewer) which is available as a Web Component for embedding in HTML pages.
 To use the vector tile viewer locally when running GoKoala outside Docker execute: `hack/build-local-viewer.sh`.
 This will build the viewer and add it to the GoKoala assets.

 Note this is only required for local development.
 When running GoKoala as a container this is